Treats HIV infection.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to raltegravir.
+This medicine is not right for everyone.
+Do not use if you had an allergic reaction to raltegravir.

 How to Use This Medicine